Types of Secondary Treatment Systems

 The effluent is transported into the sand, which acts as a highly effective and naturally absorptive material.
 This in turn can treat effluent to a very high standard which can then be used in irrigation systems.

-Alternatively, home sewage treatment plants (also known as HSTPs or AWTSs) have an inbuilt secondary treatment system.
+Alternatively, home sewage treatment plants (also known as HSTPs or AWTS) have an inbuilt secondary treatment system.
 The secondary treatment chamber(s), known as the aeration chamber(s), takes partially treated wastewater and distributes air through it.
 This injects gaseous oxygen into the water, becoming dissolved oxygen, which then allows aerobic bacteria to get involved.

 This process is much quicker than the primary phase, as this kind of bacteria can multiply very quickly when a food source, such as that contained in the wastewater, is combined with lots of oxygen and time.
 The bacteria both eat the food and each other (this is part of nature, as harmful as it may sound), which then results in countless naturally-occurring bacteria cleaning the water contained within the chamber.
-The outcome is a very clear liquid which contains considerably less contaminants and nutrients.
+The outcome is a very clear liquid which contains considerably fewer contaminants and nutrients.

 This is a difficult question to answer, as everyone has different needs when it comes to wastewater treatment.
 A system that offers both primary and secondary wastewater treatment definitely offers better quality water, however, your circumstances may not require that level of effluent or you may not have the required space or resources for a system like that.
 It is best to contact your local wastewater professional and discuss your needs directly with them, as they will be able to guide you as to the most appropriate option for you.